-CARACAS, Venezuela – Venezuelan President Hugo Chavez said Wednesday that he expects to undergo chemotherapy or radiation treatment once he recovers from cancer surgery that removed a tumor the size of a baseball.
+CARACAS, Venezuela – President Hugo Chavez said for the first time Wednesday that he expects to undergo chemotherapy or radiation treatment, providing the clearest picture yet of his prognosis three weeks after undergoing surgery that removed a baseball-sized tumor.

 "It would most likely require the use of methods that are known ... depending on the evolution and these follow-up diagnoses, but it could be radiation therapy or chemotherapy," Chavez told state television in a phone call.

-Chavez still did not say what sort of cancer is involved.
+Chavez still did not reveal what sort of cancer is involved.

 He said the operation lasted about six hours and removed a tumor that was "encapsulated."

-Since his return to Caracas on July 4, the 56-year-old president has limited the length of his televised appearances, saying he is under strict orders from his doctors.
+Since his return to Caracas on July 4, the 56-year-old leader has limited the length of his televised appearances, saying he is under strict orders from his doctors.